 After all, who would want to interact with you if they’re not getting any kind of interaction back in return?

 Getting your audience conversing and creating a little back and forth via comments, replies and general interactivity is something that’s really important.
 Exchanges can take many forms too.
 For example, if you want to gain more email newsletter subscribers, you can give away a free downloadable in return for signing up to your mailing list.

 When creating interactive content, it’s really important that user-friendliness and accessibility are two of the things at the top of your list of priorities.
 An experience won’t ever be positive for the user if the design is clunky or accessibility issues are present.

 It should be easy and enjoyable for your audience to interact with your content and get something out of it.

 Having a website that isn’t functional for your customers is like opening up a restaurant that doesn’t serve food.
 You’ll lose customers immediately, and they won’t come back.
 If that’s not happening with your content, it might be time to take things back to the drawing board and look again.

 As an example, you’ll want to make sure that your content is presented in an easy-to-view way.
-The colors need to contrast well, the right fonts and font sizes need to be in place, and you’ll need to create a secure website that loads fast in order to avoid people leaving before they’ve even engaged with your content.
+The colors need to contrast well, the right fonts and font sizes need to be in place, and you’ll need to create a secure and interactive website that loads fast in order to avoid people leaving before they’ve even engaged with your content.

 Engagement is key, and when it comes to engaging an audience, interactive content is king.
 Gone are the days when static content might satisfy the user’s needs.
 Instead, people crave interactivity, and more is required to grab and hold their attention.